itsmehujo/t-web-800/backend/README.md

 ## Setup

 You must have **Docker** installed.
+Run `cp ./.env.example ./.env`

 Make sure you have a database dump (ask a collegue !) in the `backend/db` folder, and rename it dump.sql

-You can then download, build and prepare Docker by running the following command: `./run build-back`
+You can then download, build and prepare Docker by running the following command: `./run build`
 Make sure to close the terminal after running this command because it will be polluted with logs.

 Finally, load the DB dumb with : `./run prepare`

+## Setup Caddy

+# Option 1

+run `sudo ./run setupLocalUrl`
+--> You're good to go !

+# Option 2

+Edit the your local .env file and change all lines appended by 'URL' to either

+- custom urls you setup on your machine
+- localhost:port combination (other than 8000, 8001, 8002, 8003, 8004)

 ## Run